What to know about tarsal tunnel syndrome

 - Reducing foot pressure: In some cases, wearing looser or larger fitting footwear and socks may help reduce tightness around the foot.

-- Physical therapy: Physical therapy exercises can often help reduce symptoms of TTS long-term, by slowing stretching and strengthening the connective tissues, mobilizing the tibial nerve and opening the surrounding joint space to reduce compression.
+- Physical therapy: Physical therapy exercises can often help reduce symptoms of TTS long-term, by slowly stretching and strengthening the connective tissues, mobilizing the tibial nerve and opening the surrounding joint space to reduce compression.

 Other types of physical therapy used for TTS include: